VeBeKay1/workflows-nextflow/_episodes/05-processes-part1.md

 # Input repeaters

-We saw previously that by default the number of times a process runs is defined by the queue channel with the fewest items.
+We saw previously that, by default, the number of times a process runs is defined by the queue channel with the fewest items.
 However, the `each` qualifier allows you to repeat the execution of a process for each item in a list or a queue channel, every time new data is received.

-For example if we can fix the previous example by using the input qualifer `each` for the letters queue channel:
+For example, we can fix the previous example by using the input qualifer `each` for the letters queue channel:

 ~~~
 //process_repeat.nf